IstariRobotics/roboclip/roboclip/README.md

 - Real-time ARKit preview with LiDAR and RGB video
 - Synchronized recording of video, depth, and IMU data
 - Each session saved in a timestamped Scan-* folder
-- Modern SwiftUI UI: Home, Recording, and Recordings List views
+- Modern SwiftUI UI: Home and Recording views
 - Uploads new recordings to Supabase Storage with progress and estimated time
 - Uploads are robust, parallelized, and only count pending sessions
 - Settings view for cache clearing, app info, and debug tools